-Wondering where to watch Super Bowl LIV at Walt Disney World?
-In this post, we cover the best places to see the San Francisco 49ers play the Kansas City Chiefs on February 2, 2020.
+Wondering where to watch the Super Bowl LVII at Walt Disney World?
+In this post, we cover the best places to see the Big Game on February 12, 2023.
 From Disney Springs sports bars with huge screens to more obscure resort options that won’t have huge lines or ridiculous crowds.

 Note that as the phased reopening of Walt Disney World continues for its second year, some options available in the past either won’t be operating at all or won’t be doing anything special for the Super Bowl this year.
 (If you’ve looked at another guide recommending the ESPN Club, it’s out of date–that venue has permanently closed.)

 In addition to that, face masks and staffing shortages mean you’re not going to find the jam-packed, raucous atmosphere of a sports bar at Walt Disney World anywhere when trying to watch the Super Bowl.
 The good news is that there are still great options for watching former Detroit Lions QB Matthew Stafford beat the Bengals in the big game!
 (I kid…as a lifelong Lions fan, I’ve gotta give the Bengals huge props for the turnaround and know how this must feel for their fans.
 But I’ve gotta root for Stafford.)

 A couple of years ago, we were staying on-site at Walt Disney World during the Super Bowl.
 We started out at Planet Hollywood Observatory in Disney Springs, which went from a ghost town in mid-afternoon to quite crowded by the time we left.
 Also worth noting that part of the restaurant was reserved for a private event that night–presumably a Super Bowl viewing party.
 Private events consuming space in popular venues is something to be mindful of when choosing a place to watch the game.